mnit-rtmc/iris/docs/comm_links.md

 After a poll, if a response is not received before the **timeout** expires, the communicaton will fail.
 For each poll, 2 retries will happen before the operation is aborted.

+## Idle Disconnect Seconds

+When this value is greater than zero, the comm link will be disconnected after a period of inactivity.
+This can reduce charges for modem links.

 ## Protocols